epomatti/aws-cloudformation-protection/README.md

 # AWS CloudFormation protection

-Simple CF template to test some security features to protect stack resources.
+CloudFormation templates to test security features to protect stack resources.

-This exercise till test two scenarios:
+This exercise will test two scenarios:

 1. **Delete protection**: Prevent the stack from being accidentally being setting `--enable-termination-protection`.
 2. **Stack policy**: Setting a stack policy to prevent updates to the stack by restricting `Update:Delete` and `Update:Replace` actions.